 Even when they had a good result, they suffer from impostor syndrome because they lack the confidence of being able to replicate their success, not having mastered the skills to do so.

-It’s of course an oversimplification and I’m not qualified to talk about anxieties professionally, but I hope it makes sense.
+It’s an oversimplification and I’m not qualified to talk about anxieties professionally, but I hope it makes sense.